nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 <h1><span class="chnum">Chapter 1</span><br/>Chapter heading</h1>
 ```

 Headings that do not contribute to the hierarchical structure of the work and that are not desired to be included in the navigation document can be given the attribute `class="no-toc"` and then, consequently, omitted from the navigation document.
-This markup may be specifically requested by the Ordering Agency via Editing Instructions and must never be used otherwise.
+This mark-up may be specifically requested by the Ordering Agency via Editing Instructions and must never be used otherwise.

+In some cases heading mark-up may not be desired at all, for usability reasons.
+In these cases, `<p class="faux-hd">` may be used, but only if specific instructions are given by the Ordering Agency.

 #### Figures